-The Society for Human Resource Management (SHRM) acknowledges that the Baker College Bachelor of Business Administration Human Resource Management program has renewed its alignment with SHRM's HR Curriculum Guidebook and Templates.
+The Society for Human Resource Management (SHRM) acknowledges that the Baker College Master of Business Administration Human Resource Management program is aligned with SHRM's HR Curriculum Guidebook and Templates.

-The HR Curriculum Guidebook and Templates were developed by SHRM to define the minimum HR content areas for study by students at the undergraduate and graduate levels.
+The HR Curriculum Guidebook and Templates were developed by SHRM to define the HR content areas for study by students at the undergraduate and graduate levels.
 The guidelines, created in 2006 and revalidated in 2010, 2013, and 2018, are part of SHRM's Academic Initiative to define HR education standards taught in university business schools and to help universities develop degree programs that follow these standards.